Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Introduction

 \subsection{Outline of this paper}

-In Section~\ref{sec2}, we use Lagrange inversion to prove a simple closed formula (a finite sum) for $C_{d,p}(n)$ and then consider several special cases.
-In Section~\ref{sec3}, we use analytic methods to determine the asymptotic behaviour of $C_{d,p}(n)$.
-In Section~\ref{sec4}, we show that $C_{d,p}(n)$ counts a restricted set of $p$-ary trees, generalizing interpretation (ii) of the ordinary Catalan numbers.
-In particular, we establish a bijection between these trees and hypercube decompositions, and give a combinatorial proof (without homological algebra) that the generating function satisfies the functional equation~\eqref{dgfeq}; this provides a elementary proof of Theorem~\ref{BDTheorem}.
-In Section~\ref{sec5}, we indicate how our results may also be understood from the point of view of Gr\"obner bases for shuffle operads.
-In Section~\ref{sec6}, we briefly indicate some directions for further research.
+In Section~\ref{sec2}, we use Lagrange inversion to prove a simple closed formula (a finite sum) for $C_{d,p}(n)$ and then consider two special cases.
+In Section~\ref{sec3}, we use analytic methods to determine the asymptotic behavior of $C_{d,p}(n)$.
+In Section~\ref{sec4}, we provide an alternative proof to Theorem~\ref{BDTheorem} that is purely combinatorial and does not involve homological algebra.
+We shall also show that $C_{d,p}(n)$ counts a restricted set of $p$-ary trees by establishing a bijection between these trees and hypercube decompositions, hence generalizing interpretation (ii) of the ordinary Catalan numbers.
+In Section~\ref{sec5}, we indicate some directions for further research, and explain how our results may be understood from the point of view of algebraic operads.